 About Sandfire's Botswana and Namibian Operations

-Sandfire’s operations include the development and construction of the Motheo Copper Project and regional exploration activities across the Kalahari Copper Belt of Botswana and Namibia.
+Our operations include the development and construction of the Motheo Copper Mine in Botswana and regional exploration activities across the Kalahari Copper Belt of Botswana and Namibia.

-The Motheo-T3 Deposit is a significant sediment-hosted copper and silver deposit, located in Botswana.
-The Project is held through in-country subsidiary Tshukudu Metals Botswana (Pty) Ltd. The Motheo Copper Mine will be the first of what is anticipated to be an extensive pipeline of resource development projects in the Kalahari Copper Belt.
+The Motheo Copper Mine is centred on development of the T3 Deposit, which is a significant sediment-hosted copper and silver deposit, located in Botswana.
+The Project is held through in-country subsidiary Tshukudu Metals Botswana (Pty) Ltd. The Motheo Copper Mine will be the first of what is anticipated to be an extensive pipeline of resource development projects for Sandfire in the Kalahari Copper Belt.

 Our exploration projects are predominantly held through in-country subsidiaries Tshukudu Exploration (Pty) Ltd and MOD Resources Botswana (Pty) Ltd, which hold a significant landholding across the underexplored Kalahari Copper Belt in Botswana and Namibia.